A work-in-progress

 What does our afterlife look or sound like?
 How does our thinking around the afterlife influence our choices and our sense of self today?
 When done collectively, memory making for the future can help alleviate fears of erasure posed by the anti-trans attacks on gender affirming care, performance, sports, and public accommodations.

-The project will culminate as a sound installation with living fungi and oral history recordings to be included in an exhibition in Los Angeles in 2026.
+I am working toward the development of a sound installation with living fungi and oral history recordings to be included in an exhibition in Los Angeles in Fall 2026.

-Fruiting Bodies is supported partially by grants from the City of West Hollywood and Community Engagement.
+Fruiting Bodies is supported by grants from the City of West Hollywood, Community Engagement, and ArtCenter College of Design Faculty Council.